By Coach Lora Erickson, BlondeRunner.com

 To enhance your bodies ability to utilize water, add electrolyte.

 As I mentioned earlier it is not only important to consume water, but it is important for it to be utilized by the cell.
 To enhance your body’s absorption and use of water, add electrolyte/minerals.
 When you consider the many functions of electrolytes, it is easy to see why they are essential: To regulate fluid balance, oxygen exchange, digestion, muscle function, nerve conduction, muscle contractions, blood clotting, bone formation, heart function, and pH balance.
-Since I like to customize my own performance beverages, I use Elete Electrolyte Add-In (www.Eletewater.com, use the discount code “BlondeRunner” and save $).
+Since I like to customize my own performance beverages, I use Salt Stick (Use the code RUNBLONDE for 20% off).
 This product is simple to use, just drops into water; no sugar, nothing artificial and has very little (if any) taste.
+They also have fast chews.
 Some essential electrolytes include: magnesium, potassium, sodium, calcium and chloride.
 With the proper balance of water and electrolyte the body is able to replace stores of both and really hydrate at the cellular level.

 What is cellular hydration?